Cambricon/cambricon-k8s-device-plugin/README.md

 bash build_image.sh
 ```

-Please make sure Cambricon neauware is installed in your compiling environment.
+Please make sure Cambricon neuware is installed in your compiling environment.
 It uses libcndev.so binary in your compiling machine and generates cambricon device plugin docker images under folder ./image.

 ### Enabling MLU Support in Kubernetes